 The Spinning Coaster, or S-Coaster, is one of Maurer’s most popular models, with over 20 examples.
 The four-person S-Cars freely spin as they move along the track.
 The speed of the spin is determined by the weight distribution of the riders, so theoretically every ride is different.
 The S-Coaster tends to be a customized installation and can feature special track elements, such as on Winjas at Phantasialand in Germany.
 The first spinning coaster was Spinning Coaster Maihime at Tokyo Dome City in Japan, which opened in 2000.

 See also: Spinning coasters

 The Compact Spinning Coaster is Maurer’s current version of the popular Wild Mouse coaster, as the classic model is no longer in production (see below).
 Like their predecessors, this model is defined by many 180° hairpins turns punctuated with several small drops.
-The only major difference is the spinning cars.
+The only major difference are the S-Car spinning cars.

 Maurer came up with a one-off variation of their spinning coaster in 2001, that is essentially a clone of the Intamin Twist and Turn coaster.
 Twistrix at Familiepark Drievliet in the Netherlands is an extremely family-friendly variation with a basic layout that features gentle inclines and a powered train with eight cars of two-person spinning seats.